- 1. How do I find the library?

-- How do I have a test proctored at the library?
+- 15. Can I have a test proctored at the library?

 The new home of the Maplewood Library is at 7550 Lohmeyer Ave.
 We are one block north of our old location on Manchester, in the white stone building that used to be the Maplewood Municipal Pool building.
 Lohmeyer is most easily reached from Bredell, off of Manchester, or you can drive through the City Hall driveway, and go on past the new Pool building to Lohmeyer.

 2. How do I find a place to park?

 There is on-street parking on the south side of Lohmeyer, in front of the Library.
 There is also a small side lot on the west side of the building, with handicapped parking and an access ramp.
 You can also park on the lot in front of the swimming pool, and go up the steps to the Library.

 3. How do I look for a book?

 There are 4 dedicated catalog stations in the Library at which you can check the automated catalog.
 If you have trouble, you can ask a staff member for help.
 From home, the catalog is available on-line.